TolikPylypchuk/SharpHook/SharpHook/README.md

 Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).

+Hook events are of type `HookEvent` or a derived type which contains more info.
+It's possible to suppress event propagation by setting the `SuppressEvent` property to `true` inside the event handler.
+This must be done synchronously and is only supported on Windows and macOS.

 **Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.

 SharpHook provides two implementations of `IGlobalHook`:

-- `SimpleGlobalHook` runs all of its event handlers on the same thread where the hook itself runs.
+- `SharpHook.SimpleGlobalHook` runs all of its event handlers on the same thread on which the hook itself runs.
 This means that the handlers should generally be fast since they will block the hook from handling the events that follow if they run for too long.

-- `TaskPoolGlobalHook` runs all of its event handlers on other threads inside the default thread pool for tasks.
+- `SharpHook.TaskPoolGlobalHook` runs all of its event handlers on other threads inside the default thread pool for tasks.
 The parallelism level of the handlers can be configured.
 On backpressure it will queue the remaining handlers.
 This means that the hook will be able to process all events.
 This implementation should be preferred to `SimpleGlobalHook` except for very simple use-cases.
 But it has a downside - suppressing event propagation will be ignored since event handlers are run on other threads.

-The library also provides the `GlobalHookBase` class which you can extend to create your own implementation of the global hook.
-It calls appropriate event handlers, and you only need to implement a strategy for dispatching the events.
+The library also provides the `SharpHook.GlobalHookBase` class which you can extend to create your own implementation of the global hook.
+It calls the appropriate event handlers, and you only need to implement a strategy for dispatching the events.
+It also contains a finalizer which will stop the global hook if this object is not reachable anymore.

 ### Reactive Global Hooks